amolkharche13/stackstate-docs/k8s-suse-rancher-prime.md

 {% endhint %}

 {% hint style="warn" %}
-Using a single default password is gerat to get started with SUSE Observability, but for a production setup [more secure authentication options](/setup/security/authentication/authentication_options.md) are available.
+Using a single default password is great to get started with SUSE Observability, but for a production setup [more secure authentication options](/setup/security/authentication/authentication_options.md) are available.
 {% endhint %}

 {% hint style="info" %}